TeacHingChain/TeacHingChain-Java/README.md

     Adding support for SHA512 and scrypt algorithms

-    Rewriting the difficulty adjustment (which is very granular and not at all reminiscent of an actual difficulty adjustment algorithm)
+    Rewriting the target adjustment (which is very granular and not at all reminiscent of an actual target adjustment algorithm)

     Updating the miner class to allow for the discovery of tx's in the tx-pool, as well as the ability to throw away stale work